IN THIS CHAPTER

 ESCAPE '#' ;

-sign, so the statement interprets this symbol as a percent sign rather than as a wildcard.
+The % character is escaped by the preceding # sign, so the statement interprets this symbol as a percent sign rather than as a wildcard.
 You can “escape” an underscore — or the escape character itself — in the same way.
 The preceding query, for example, would find the following quotation in Bartlett’s Familiar Quotations:

 20% of the salespeople produce 80% of the results.